12traits/ingestion-api-specs/source/index.html.md

 - Please indicate the file format for each filename:
   - Files with the prefix `.json` are assumed to be newline-delimited JSON files
   - Files with the prefix `.csv` are assumed to be CSV files
-  - Files with the prefix `.parquet` are assumed to be Parquet files

 <aside class="notice">
 Ensure that 12traits can access the storage.